The dystopian fear that haunts sustainability, and why Edenicity can win you far more privacy than you have now.

 Each Edenicity is the size of Singapore, and companies won't want to miss out on doing business there.
 Many tech companies will even relocate to Edenicity, because of its booming economy.
 All those freebies we mentioned earlier create a super affordable lifestyle that gives companies that locate there a huge recruiting edge over their competitors.

 Sure, companies will push back and negotiate.
 But especially as Edenicity grows, it will gain power.
-Many services that we buy individually such as broadband Wi Fi, and some we can't buy individually such as truly private ad-free search, could be bid competitively at the city level in large blocks and provided to the public as a utility at much lower cost.
+Many services that we buy individually such as broadband Wi Fi, and some we can't buy individually such as truly private ad-free search, could be bid competitively at the city level in large blocs and provided to the public as a utility at much lower cost.

 What's to keep Edenicity itself from falling victim to corruption?
 Well, its political structure is much more dynamic and democratic than the status quo (Episode 18 again,) and accountability flows very quickly up and down the line.
-We're talking about less than a week from block level meetings to city level decisions, and corrupt actors can be removed immediately when identified at each level.
+We're talking about less than a week from block-level meetings to city level decisions, and corrupt actors can be removed immediately when identified at each level.

 This is a politically inclusive process, facilitated by the physical layout of the city.
 If the public wants, their city could buy a default option to turn off ads throughout entire services as big as app stores and search engines, and the ability to conduct random privacy audits of these companies (so they don't do anything sneaky with your data!).